rchap4/rchap4/README.md

 👋 Hi, I’m Rory

-👀 I’m interested in Rust, C#, F#, Systems Automation and playing outside
+🌱 I’m currently hacking on projects using Rust

 👍 PowerShell and Python are also fun.

-🌱 I’m currently hacking on projects using Rust
+👀 I’m also interested in C#, F#, Systems Automation and playing outside

 <!-- - 💞️ I’m looking to collaborate on ... -->
 <!-- - 📫 How to reach me ...   -->